Support Us

 News Project Updates

 HAME.
-New work by resident artists Mark Lyken & Emma Dove
+New Work by Resident Artists Mark Lyken & Emma Dove

-HAME explores relationships to Dumfries and Galloway through the words of those who call it home.
-During our time working here we have been very privileged to record conversations with over 45 people throughout D&G and guided by these conversations have gathered footage around the area from our trusty Black Cab, chauffeured by the excellent Will Marshall.
-Our experience, perspectives and knowledge of D&G has gradually mutated and transformed through these conversations and our own explorations.
+HAME explores relationships with Dumfries and Galloway through the words of those who call it home.
+During our time working here, we have been very privileged to record conversations with over 45 people throughout D&G.

 DalveenTaxi